-- Let clinic staff check your height, weight, blood pressure, temperature, and pulse rate.
-Tell them if your medications have changed (this includes supplements and over-the-counter drugs).
-And why you are at the clinic today.
+- The Clinic staff will check your height, weight, blood pressure, temperature, and pulse rate.
+Tell them if your medications have changed (this includes supplements and over-the-counter drugs), and why you are at the Clinic today.

 Then you see the doctor or nurse practitioner.
 They are professionals who have years of training to look after you.
 Be sure to answer their questions truthfully and they will provide excellent care.

 At some point in your visit:

 - You will be asked to take a survey with two to nine questions to diagnose depression and anxiety.
-This is a new program at the clinic and the clinic’s funder believes that all of us need help at some point in life.
-The test answers that question and is why we now have counseling at the clinic.
+This is a new program at the Clinic and the Clinic’s funder believes that all of us need help at some point in life.
+The survey answers that question and is why we now have Counseling at the Clinic.

 - You may be asked to visit the lab at the Clinic.
 Sometimes this is a blood test, but there are other tests to learn more about your health.

 - You may get a prescription.
-The clinic works to prescribe low-cost medications and may be able to help you get your prescription for free.
-If you get a prescription you may be asked to spend a few minutes with the Prescription Assistance Program .
+The Clinic works to prescribe low-cost medications and may be able to help you get your prescription for free.
+If you get a prescription you may be asked to spend a few minutes with the manager of the Prescription Assistance Program.

-- You may need care the clinic cannot provide like x-rays or expensive diagnostic tests, dental care, or surgery.
-The clinic has a referral service and will help to connect you with the care you need.
+- You may need care the Clinic cannot provide like x-rays or expensive diagnostic tests, dental care, or surgery.
+The Clinic has a referral service and will help to connect you with the care that you need.
 This may be a dentist, an eye doctor, or a specialist.
-The clinic will help you make an appointment for your first visit and help pay for the first visit.
+The Clinic will help you make an appointment for your first visit and help pay for the first visit.